Comfort Dish

-Muzongué, also known as Caldo de Peixe, is a spicy and aromatic fish soup often enjoyed as a hangover cure — but really, it’s perfect for any time of day.
-The broth is rich with garlic, malagueta (chili), and lemon, and the fresh fish gives it a light but powerful flavour.
-Served hot and steaming, it’s one of Angola’s most iconic comfort dishes.
+Muzongué, also known as Caldo de Peixe, is a spicy and aromatic fish soup often enjoyed as a hangover cure, but really, it is perfect for any time of day.
+The broth is rich with garlic, malagueta and lemon, while the fresh fish gives it a light but powerful flavour.

-📝 Recipe
+Recipe

 • 2 onions, sliced